 B) Program Observation

 In addition to the Strategic Conversation meeting, a site visit includes seeing the program at in action; this 30-minute portion of the site visit is referred to as the Program Observation.
-Not all of the participants in the conversation will be able to participate in the walk-through.
+Not all participants in the conversation will be able to participate in the walk-through.
 Often just the principal, site director, and academic liaison will accompany a member of the Region 8 Team during the observation.

 This visit gives the team and the site staff a chance to see the program through new eyes.
-It’s important to refer back to the Site Visit Form and the comments made during the Strategic Conversation.
+It’s important to refer to the Site Visit Form and the comments made during the Strategic Conversation.

-C) Site Visit Follow-Up – Region 8 Team
+C) Site Visit Follow-Up

 The site visit follow-up portion of the site visit form is to be completed by the Region 8 Team member following the strategic conversation and program observation, and should be sent to the program director, district administrator, and site coordinator within one week of the initial site visit.